Burgundy800020/rome_card_game/README.md

 - **Rulebook**: See [Rulebook.docx](./Rulebook.docx) for detailed rules and gameplay instructions.
 - **Quick Start**:
   1. Start the server as above.
-  2. Connect two clients (or two browser tabs) to the server.
+  2. Connect two clients to the server.
   3. Choose your character and begin playing cards according to the prompts.

 ---